DIPlib/diplib/changelogs/diplib_3.1.0.md

 - `dip::NeighborList` allows accessing neighbors by index, through the new member functions `Coordinates`, `Distance` and `IsInImage`.

+- Added `dip::Image::SwapBytesInSample()` to convert from little endian to big endian representation.

 ### Changed functionality

 - Replaced the use of `std::map` and `std::set` in various functions to `tsl::robin_map` and